Gun company CEOs tell Congress they’re not to blame for mass shootings - NewsBreak

 “There is an aura and approach in the industry where any single gun customer is good, no matter how detestable their views or their actions may be, and I saw dozens of examples through my career of the acceptance of or looking away from racist things,” he said.

-The post Gun company CEOs tell Congress they’re not to blame for mass shootings appeared first on Ohio Capital Journal .
+The post Gun company CEOs tell Congress they’re not to blame for mass shootings appeared first on Tennessee Lookout .